ecquack/Project68/README.md

 The CPU is the 8 bit external bus version of the MC68000, the MC68008FN8, in the larger 52 pin PLCC package.
 The CPU is socketed on the board so that you can use an automated assembly service such as JLC PCB or PCBWAY for all the soldering.
 This is a 16/32 bit CPU internally with a narrow external bus which allows using byte wide external memories.

 The parts I have tested are rated at 8mHz.
-In order to synchronize with the NTSC CCIR-601 video clock, we run the processor at ~7.16mHz There are also MC68008FN10 parts available, rated at 10mHz.
+In order to provide an NTSC CCIR-601 video clock, we run the processor at ~7.16mHz There are also MC68008FN10 parts available, rated at 10mHz.
 Either part can (usually) be successfully overclocked to ~14.318mHz, and a jumper is provided for this if you feel the need for speed.

 ## MEMORY

 The system has four megabytes of memory.
 It uses a single 32 megabit 4Mx8 55ns SRAM chip.
-This fills the entire available address space with SRAM.
+This fills the *entire* available address space with SRAM.
 There is no separate FLASH, EPROM, or ROM memory, no address decoding of any kind,  no special address hardware at reset, and no traditional memory mapped I/O. Just an unbroken sea of RAM from 0-0x3FFFFF and a simple _DTACK generator.
-The SRAM part can be a Renesas RMLV3216AGSA-5S2.
-You can also use an Alliance AS6C6416-55TIN which is a 64 megabit part, but you will only have access to half the memory.
+The SRAM part is a fairly pricey Renesas RMLV3216AGSA-5S2 source from Digikey.
+You can also use the pin compatible Alliance AS6C6416-55TIN from Mouser which is a 64 megabit part, but you will only be utilizing half the memory.

 The memory runs at 3.3 volts (there is an LDO regulator on the board) but the I/O pins are TTL compatible for interfacing with the PIC18 and MC68008, with a high logic level of 2.4 volts.